 Overall, the formation of the breach has had positive and negative effects on hard clams depending on the region of the bay where they are located.
 Several factors that affect hard clam growth and reproduction have been affected by the breach, mainly the availability of high quality food resources for hard clams and water temperature.
 Severe food limitation can be caused by brown tide algal blooms, which cannot be used as food by hard clams.
-Increased exchange of water through the breach may have led to decreased water temperatures in the bay, which has the potential to negatively affect hard clams.
+Increased exchange of water through the breach may have led to decreased summer water temperatures in the bay, which has the potential to positively affect hard clams.
+In areas where the temperature reaches above or below the optimal range for hard clams, the impact on hard clams would be negative.
 The important role of food limitation and temperature for hard clam growth was demonstrated in a pre-breach study in Great South Bay.
 The results of this study provided strong field-based evidence for the effect of food availability and temperature on hard clam growth rates in Great South Bay.